A Step by Step Guide to

-3: The axioms and rules of the formal system
+3: Axioms and rules of the formal system

 If there is any difficulty in following any part of the proof, please contact me and I will try to help.
 And if you have any suggestions as to how this guide might be improved, please contact me.
 This guide is intended to be read alongside the English translation of Gödel’s original proof which can be viewed online at English translation of Gödel’s original proof.